 Make time to reconcile your sales tax payable account with your source documents.
 Here are the steps:

-Verify that all checks you have issued to the DOR have cleared the bank
+5. Verify all checks issued to DOR have cleared the bank

 While this may seem unnecessary, a misplaced notice from the bank or the Department of Revenue might result in an outstanding sales tax balance.
 Be sure to review your process for receiving and sorting incoming documents, especially if you employ part-time staff.
 Do you know what lurks in your stack of papers or filing cabinet?

-Update the filing frequencies on your tax calendars
+6. Update assigned sales tax filing frequencies on your calendars

 The beginning of the year is a great time to make sure you know how often you’ll be required to file your sales and use tax returns.
 Jurisdictions typically send notices to taxpayers several months in advance of their filing frequency changing, however if you don’t receive a notice, that does not mean the new filing frequency doesn’t apply.

-Make sure you understand the taxability of new product offerings
+7. Review the taxability of any new product offerings

 Offering a new product?
 What are the taxability laws?
 Identify the unique laws in each jurisdiction where you have nexus and plan to sell your new product.
 Moving into a new state?
 Product taxability laws are not consistent across state lines—what may be taxable in one state, may be exempt in another.

-Check that customers’ tax exempt status is updated and agrees with the term of their exemption certificate on file.
+8. Verify customers’ tax exempt status agrees with the term of their exemption certificate